Product was successfully added to your shopping cart.

-If you can neutralize or eliminate these starches and anti-nutrients then you can reduce any trouble caused by legumes and beans.
-One way in which you can neutralize the embarrassing side effects of eating beans is to ferment them.
+Neutralizing or eliminating these starches and anti-nutrients can reduce digestive issues caused by legumes and beans.
+One way to neutralize the embarrassing side effects of eating beans is to sprout them.
+Another option is to ferment them.

 All legumes contain a fair amount of starch.
 It is this starch that will allow the beans to ferment.
 Many people soak beans and legumes in preparation for cooking them.
-If allowed to soak long enough, in a warm enough location, the beans will eventually begin to ferment in the soaking water.
+If soaked long enough, in a warm location, the beans will begin to ferment in the soaking water.

 If you want fermented beans then this is good.
 On the other hand, you will be fermenting them using a wild strain of bacteria instead of a more controlled strain.
 Furthermore, beans tend to stink when they ferment.
 It is not the pleasant sour smell that grains give off when fermented.
 It can be so bad that you would be hard-pressed to delineate between fermented soaking beans and a pot of rotten beans.